QuentinRa/blog.quentinra.dev/programming-languages/web/typescript/index.md

 #### Functions

-Inside a function, instead of `x: type | undefined | null`, you can use `x?: type` which is exactly the same.
+Inside a function, instead of `x: type | undefined | null`, you can use `x?: type` which is the same.

 ```typescript!
 // 👉 A function parameters